 Changing ways, and then with a little luck,

 Cool for a while, until you get star struck,

-Social butterfly, just says the right thing,
+Social butterfly, always says the right things,

 Quite smooth, hey – after all you learned to sing,

 Nice groove, thanks, still waiting for the phone to ring,

 Hound for the music, may handle it well,

 Changed your ways, and then with a little luck,